Short bio

 A short video exposing farmers to role models similar to themselves who had succeeded in business or economic activities increases labour supply and education investment after five years in Ethiopia (revise and resubmit at QJE).

-A short intervention encouraging rural women to set goals, break them into small steps and plan for potential obstacles increases aspirations, labour supply, investment, revenue, and wealth and is highly cost-effective relative to a cash transfer in Kenya (revise and resubmit at ReStud).
+An aspirations and planning intervention encouraging rural women to set goals, break them into small steps and plan for potential obstacles increases aspirations, labour supply, investment, revenue, and wealth and is highly cost-effective relative to a cash transfer in Kenya (accepted at ReStud).

 More details are on the 'work in progress' page.